Brawn GP F1 25

 At the start of the lap, carry plenty of speed through Turns 1 and 2 while watching track limits.
 Turns 9 and 10 are make-or-break corners; don’t run wide on exit, and a stable setup really pays off here.

-Turn 14 can catch out the rear, so apply throttle gradually.
+Turn 14 can catch up to the rear, so apply throttle gradually.
 With this setup, running 100 AI with no assists in my Brawn GP career mode, I secured pole with a 1:17.266 — 0.441 seconds faster than the next car.

 Want a full corner-by-corner breakdown of this lap?
 Check out my Australia lap guide